Back to Blog

 What is context engineering?

 Context engineering designs the full information environment around an LLM.
 Instead of shaping one request, it controls what the model can access when it generates a response.
+Put simply, context in prompt engineering refers to every piece of information the model receives beyond the prompt itself.
+Context engineering turns that surrounding information into a managed system.

 Anthropic describes context engineering as "the natural progression of prompt engineering."
 Prompts act as the question.
 Context engineering builds the library and the librarian that support the answer.